Sushmita-Ghosh/mern_chat_app/README.md

 ----
-Embark on the ChatSphere journey – where every message carries a smile! 😊🚀
+Embark on the ChitCharHub journey – where every message carries a smile! 😊🚀